 As with X rays, various forms of imaging can be used in a similar way for clinical purposes.

-The most common types of imaging include Magnetic Resonance Imaging (MRI), ultrasound and Computed Tomography (CT).
+The most common types of imaging in use are; Magnetic Resonance Imaging (MRI), Ultrasound (including echocardiography) and Computed Tomography (CT).

 These techniques can be used to obtain images of the body to help direct investigations and sometimes make a diagnosis.